 Earth-2194 ( Marvel Zombies)

-Mystique is a zombie that disguised herself as the Scarlet Witch to get close enough to bite Quicksilver.
-She was later killed by Cyclops's optic blast through the head along with the Blob and Pyro.
+The Mystique zombie disguises herself as the Scarlet Witch in order to get close enough to bite Quicksilver.
+Along with the Blob and Pyro, she is later destroyed by Cyclops's optic blast through the head.

 Earth-4011 (Wolverine: The End)